ta4anka/DesignPatterns/src/basepatterns/creational/factory/README.md

     * `teacher.teach();`

-  * ***Step 6:*** for improving this line of code: `TeacherFactory teacherFactory = new` `SomeTeacherFactory();` create static method `static private TeacherFactory createTeacherFactoryBySpecialty(String specialty) ` and then change this line in the following way:
+  * ***Step 6:*** for improving this line of code: `TeacherFactory teacherFactory = new` `SomeTeacherFactory();`
-    `* TeacherFactory teacherFactory1 = createTeacherFactoryBySpecialty("some spesialty");`// here some spesialty
+    * create static method `static private TeacherFactory createTeacherFactoryBySpecialty(String specialty) `
+    * and then change this line in the following way:`TeacherFactory teacherFactory1 =
+    createTeacherFactoryBySpecialty("some spesialty"*);`
-      = "chemistry" or "math"
+        *  *here some spesialty = "chemistry" or "math"